FlowFX/movie_trailer/README.md

-# ud036_StarterCode
+# Movie Trailer Website
-Source code for a Movie Trailer website.
+Source code for the Udacity nanodegree project.